Welcome to the all-new 2020/21 Season.

-Join us for a season of great savings, great benefits, and great theater!
+Renew or become a new subscriber today, and join us a season of great savings, great benefits, and great theater.
 For a limited time only, we'll throw in one FREE FriendPass for each subscription you order, giving you the opportunity to share your Lantern experience with family and friends.

 By Tom Stoppard

 October 29 - December 6, 2020

 Zurich, 1917.
 In Tom Stoppard's Tony Award-winning comic masterpiece, obscure British diplomat Henry Carr and Dadaist Tristan Tzara are in love with Cecily and Gwendolyn, who are both in love with someone named Jack.
 Carr stages a production of The Importance of Being Earnest with James Joyce, and the action gets heated when Vladimir Lenin bursts onto the scene.
 Soon everyone in neutral Switzerland is at war over the question, "What does it mean to be an artist and a revolutionary?"

 Translated by Michael Golding

 Philadelphia legend Frank X brings to life jazz trumpeter Tim Tooney, who tells the strange story of his friend and bandmate Novecento.
 Born on a luxury ocean liner on the first day of the 20th century, Novecento became the greatest jazz pianist in the world without ever setting foot on dry land.
 Jazz, identity, and rootlessness drive this classic storytelling experience.

 By Robert Bolt

 March 11 - April 18, 2021

 When Henry VIII puts aside Queen Catherine, he fears opposition from his own Lord Chancellor, Sir Thomas More, even more than from the Pope.
 A man of principle and politics, More tries to thread a vanishingly small needle to uphold his principles and to keep his head.
 Bolt's searing drama forces us to confront what we too might bear – or not – to keep clear our conscience.